STATE BOARD OF REAL PROPERTY TAX SERVICES

 Susan Savage, Assistant Deputy Commissioner and Acting Secretary of the State Board

 NOTE: The minutes are summarized.
 Detailed staff reports/recommendations to the State Board are available upon request.
-Resolutions of the State Board and the audio webcast of the meeting are available after the meeting date on the State Board website.
+Resolutions of the State Board and the audio webcast of the meeting are available after the meeting date on the State Board's page at the Tax Department's website.

 Dr. Bacheller called the meeting to order at 10:30 A.M.